Exactly Solvable Floquet Dynamics for Conformal Field Theories in Dimensions Greater than Two: Introduction

 Our strategy for calculating the response is analogous to the earlier works in $1+1$ dimensions.
 We will perform a Weyl transformation to $R^{d+1}$, where the expressions for the generators and the resulting conformal transformation become simple, calculate the time evolution by evaluating the corresponding conformal transformation, transform back to $S^d \times {\rm time}$ and finally continue to real time.
 While this is straightforward in principle, this becomes quickly cumbersome in practice for $d > 1$.

 The key technical tool which facilitates our calculations is the fact that when $d\le 3$, a point on $R^{d+1}$ can be represented by a quaternion and the action of finite conformal transformations take a simple form, generalizing M\"obius transformations on the complex plane to M\"obius transformations on the field of quaternions, $SL(2,H)$.
 In general, the parameters of these transformations are themselves quaternions.
 However, when the transformation belongs to an $SL(2,R)$ subgroup of the conformal group one can judiciously choose the quaternion representation such that these parameters become real numbers.
-While this simplifies our calculations considerably, this necessitates switching quaternionic representations whenever we switch from one $SL(2,R)$ subgroup to another.
+When continued to real time, these transformations are represented by $SU(1,1)$ transformations on quaternions and correspond to real transformations of the coordinates While this simplifies our calculations considerably, this necessitates switching quaternionic representations whenever we switch from one $SL(2,R)$ subgroup to another.
+It should be emphasized that when a cycle involves different $SL(2,R)\sim SU(1,1)$ subgroups the net transformation is not a $SL(2,R)\sim SU(1,1)$ transformation.
+This is then essentially different from the $d=1$ case investigated in the literature.
 In this work, we provide explicit results for $3+1$ dimensions, though it should be emphasized that the framework is completely general for any $d\le 3$.

-In the study of Floquet dynamics in $d=1$ a key step was to determine the fixed points of M\"obius transformations on the complex plane and express the transformation in ``normal form''.
-In this form it is possible to determine the behavior of a point on the plane after arbitary number $n$ of Floquet cycles.
-The behavior for large $n$ depends on the conjugacy class of the M\"obius group, with points converging to one of the fixed points for a hyperbolic class, oscillating for elliptic class and {displaying} maginal behavior for the parabolic class.
-The conjugacy class of the transformation depends on the parameters of the period drive protocol and the different behavior of points on the plane result in different dynamical phases, which are heating (for hyperbolic) and non-heating (for elliptic).

-In higher dimensions $d=2,3$ one needs to look for fixed points or surfaces of quaternionic M\"obius transformations.
-However, as mentioned above, if the transformation involves a definite $SL(2,R)$ subgroup, the parameters of these M\"obius transformations can be chosen to be real numbers.
-We show that in this case there are fixed points for hyperbolic transformations and fixed surfaces for elliptic transformations.
-We then express the corresponding quaternionic M\"obius transformations in a ``normal form'' and show that, as in $d=1$, points converge to one of the fixed points for the hyperbolic class and oscillate for the elliptic class.
-This would lead to heating or non-heating phases in Floquet dynamics.
-We defer the discussion of behavior of physical quantities for large number of cycles to a future publication.